π Quick Start with Hikube

 -o go-template='{{ printf "%s\n" (index .data "admin.conf" | base64decode) }}' > admin.conf

-<name>: Replace with your tenant name (e.g.,mycompany)<clusterName>: Replace with your cluster name (e.g.,kubeaccording to the YAML config)
+<clusterName>: Replace with your cluster name (e.g.,kubeaccording to the YAML manifest)

 Local Configurationβ